 Upload the following materials:

-4-minute of high resolution video (.mov or .avi) of your creative materials
+4 minutes of high resolution video (.mov or .avi) of your creative materials.

 ENTRY FORM QUESTIONS